Ricky Skaggs: Later career

-Also in 2011, Skaggs contributed to Moody Bluegrass TWO...Much Love, a bluegrass tribute album to the British Progressive Rock band the Moody Blues.
-Skaggs sang lead vocal on the song "You And Me".
+Also in 2011, Skaggs contributed to Moody Bluegrass TWO...Much Love, a bluegrass tribute album to British progressive rock band the Moody Blues.
+Skaggs sang lead vocal on the song "You and Me".

-In 2012, Skaggs collaborated with Barry Gibb on the song, "Soldier's Son" which was released on Music to My Ears.
+In 2012, Skaggs collaborated with Barry Gibb on the song, "Soldier's Son", which was released on Music to My Ears.

 In 2015, Skaggs toured with Ry Cooder, Sharon White and other members of The Whites.

 In 2016, he produced the Grammy-winning album Love Remains for Lady Antebellum member Hillary Scott.